joegen/opalvoip-ptlib/ReadMe.txt

 	you will have to define the environment variable PTLIBDIR to point to the correct directory.

-        Also make sure you have added the $PTLIBDIR/lib directory to your LD_LIBRARY_PATH environment variable if you intend to use shared libraries (the default).
+        Also make sure you have added the PTLib lib directory (e.g.
+        $PTLIBDIR/lib_linux_x86) to your LD_LIBRARY_PATH environment variable
+        if you intend to use shared libraries (the default).

 2. Build the debug and release versions of the PTLib library as follows: cd ~/ptlib